zhouzhongyuan/redux-demo/02/README.md

 We will learn how we can generalize(概括) wrapping dispatch() for different purposes into a concept called “middleware” that is widely available in the Redux ecosystem.

 引入了Middleware概念

+关于middleware顺序:
+> it would be more natural to specify the order in which the action propagates through the middlewares.